Qiaseq-research/UMI-nea/README.md

 # UMI-nea

-UMI-nea is a alignment-free UMI deduplication tool designed to accurately and robustly quantify the absolute count of molecules in UMI-tagged sequencing libraries.
+UMI-nea is a reference-free UMI deduplication tool designed to accurately and robustly quantify the absolute count of molecules in UMI-tagged sequencing libraries.

 UMI-nea, which relies solely on UMI sequences and is optimized for computational efficiency, can be broadly applied to UMI-based workflows in both DNA-seq and RNA-seq